vacuumlabs/ledger-fio/doc/ins_sign_tx.md

 **Ledger actions**

-- Validate htat DH is not active and there is no running counted section
+- Validate that DH is not active and there is no running counted section
 - Continue integrity validation
 - Validate the integrity hash against the list of known hashes
 - Request confirmation to sign the transaction